-- 1) Use non-parametric methods to construct confidence intervals; - 2) Test hypotheses in the non-parametric setting using the Wilcoxon Signed-Rank test, the Mann-Whitney U test, the Kruskal Wallis test and the Friedman test; - 3) Perform chi-square tests for goodness-of-fit and association; - 4) Use Fisher's exact test where appropriate; - 5) Perform generalised linear models: - 6) Reduce appropriate large data sets using factor analysis and principal component analysis. - 7) Choose the appropriate statistical test; - 8) Use statistical software to deal with large data sets.
+- 1) Use non-parametric methods to construct confidence intervals; - 2) Test hypotheses in the non-parametric setting using the Wilcoxon Signed-Rank test, the Mann-Whitney U test, the Kruskal Wallis test and the Friedman test; - 3) Perform chi-square tests for goodness-of-fit and association: - 4) Use Fisher's exact test where appropriate: - 5) Perform generalised linear models; - 6) Reduce appropriate large data sets using factor analysis and principal component analysis. - 7) Choose the appropriate statistical test; - 8) Use statistical software to deal with large data sets.

-Assignment 1 (20%) Assignment 2 (10%)
+Coursework 1 (6%) Coursework 2 (7%) Coursework 3 (7%) Laboratory 1 (10%)

-Assessment Description: Component 1 is a written closed book examination to take place at the end of the module.
-Component 2 is formed of a number of coursework assignments along with participation in classes during the semester.
-The assignments will develop skills in problem solving, applying techniques to real world problems and understanding the use of computers to investigate problems.
+Assessment Description: Exam: A closed book examination to take place at the end of the module.
+Courseworks 1-3: This coursework will develop skills in problem solving, applying techniques to real world problems and understanding the use of computers to investigate problems.

-Component 3 is formed of a computing based controlled test to assess skills in the use of computers to investigate and analyse real world problems.
+Lab Assessment: Computing based controlled assessment to assess skills in the use of computers to investigate and analyse real world problems.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit